superJK92iscool/Et-Futurum-Requiem/README.md

 ## Contributing

-Mixin code will not work if you do not add `--tweakClass org.spongepowered.asm.launch.MixinTweaker --mixin mixins.etfuturum.json` to your program arguments.

 To enable incomplete test features, add `-Detfuturum.testing=true` to your JVM arguments.
 This also enables a debug item if you're running the game in a development environment.